osneven/usbauth/README.md

 For complete help and usage, run: `/etc/usbauth/usbauth --help`

 ## License
-The complete project is covered and protected by the GNU GENERAL PUBLIC LICENSE, version 3, 29 June 2007 (GPL-3.0).
+The complete project is licensed under the GNU GENERAL PUBLIC LICENSE version 3(GPL-3.0).